Toxic (song): Commercial performance

 "Toxic" entered at number 53 on the Billboard Hot 100 on the issue dated January 31, 2004.
 It became the week's "Highest Debut".
 On March 27, 2004, it peaked at number nine; it was her fourth single to reach the top-ten and became her first single to reach the top ten since "Oops!...
 I Did It Again" in 2000.
 "Toxic" also topped both the Pop Songs and Hot Dance Club Songs charts.
-On October 25, 2004, the song was certified gold by the Recording Industry Association of America (RIAA) for sales of 500,000 copies.
-As of March 2015, "Toxic" has sold 2.2 million digital downloads in the United States, according to Nielsen SoundScan.
+As of July 2016, "Toxic" had sold 2.3 million digital downloads in the United States, according to Nielsen SoundScan.
 It is her fifth best-selling digital single in the country.
+On October 24, 2023, the song was certified 6× platinum by the Recording Industry Association of America (RIAA) for track-equivalent sales of six million units.
 The song also topped the Canadian Singles Chart.
 "Toxic" debuted at the top of the Australian charts on March 15, 2004, and stayed in the position for two weeks.
 The song received a gold certification by the Australian Recording Industry Association (ARIA) for shipments over 35,000 units.

 In New Zealand, "Toxic" debuted at number 38 on the issue dated February 16, 2004, and peaked at number two on March 29, 2004.
 It stayed at the position the following week, held off from the top spot by Eamon's "Fuck It (I Don't Want You Back)".
-On March 7, 2004, "Toxic" debuted at number one on the UK Singles Chart for the week ending date March 13, 2004, becoming her fourth number-one hit in the United Kingdom.
-In April 2004, it was certified silver by the British Phonographic Industry (BPI), with sales over 200,000 copies.
+On March 7, 2004, "Toxic" debuted at number one on the UK Singles Chart for the week ending date March 13, 2004, selling 102,576 copies in its first week, becoming her fourth number-one hit in the United Kingdom, her first since "Oops!...
+I Did It Again" in 2000.
+In April 2004, it was certified silver by the British Phonographic Industry (BPI), with sales over 200,000 copies, and was the ninth best selling single in the U.K. in 2004.
 According to the Official Charts Company, the song has sold 426,000 copies there.
 "Toxic" also peaked inside the top-ten in every country it charted.
 The song topped the charts in Hungary and Norway; reached the top five in Austria, Czech Republic, Denmark, Germany, Portugal, Italy, France, Sweden and Switzerland; and the top ten in Belgium (Flanders and Wallonia), Finland, and the Netherlands.
 "Toxic" is Spears' most streamed single in the US, with over 448 million streams as of June 2020.
+In July 2023, the song crossed one billion streams on Spotify, making it Spears' first billion-streaming song on the service.
+By that, she also became a member of Spotify's "Billions Club".